TykTechnologies/tyk-demo/README.md

 ./bootstrap.sh
 ```

 This will bootstrap the base Tyk system.
 If you deployed additional services as part of the `docker-compose` command, you should also bootstrap those systems too.
-Run the corresponding bootstrap file, they are prefixed `bootstrap-`.
+Run the corresponding bootstrap file, they are stored in the `bootstrap` directory.
 For example, to bootstrap Kibana:

 ```
 ./bootstrap/kibana.sh